Information and discussion on all aspects of British photographic history

 This photograph developing process invented and patented by F. O. and his twin brother Francis Edgar…Continue

 At a recent book-signing, held at Dimbola, of his book on 1850s stereographs entitled 'A Village Lost and Found' co-written with Elena Vidal, May took time to celebrate his birthday which fell on the same day.
-The birthday bash was held in the Seminar Room where a special 3D exhibition of stereoscopic photography based around the book is currently being held, details…Continue
+The birthday bash was held in the Seminar Room where a special 3D exhibition of stereoscopic photography based around the book is currently being held,…Continue

 Added by Michael Wong on August 3, 2011 at 14:11 — No Comments